briandleahy/clean-code-notes/README.md

     * When a function needs multiple arguments, it is likely that some of those arguments should be wrapped in a class as their own.
 For example, `make_circle(x, y, radius)` could be `make_circle(center, radius)` where `center` is a `Point` object.
 5.  *Avoid output arguments.*
 6.  *Avoid boolean flag arguments.*
     This is a code smell that the function does more than one thing (it does something when `flag=True`, and something else when `flag=False`).
-It also doubles the amount of unit tests requires.
+It also doubles the amount of unit tests required.
 7.  *Functions should have no side effects.*
 8.  *Don't repeat yourself.*
     Duplicated code should be split out into a separate function.